psathyrella/partis/manual.md

 | partition        |  String representing the clusters, where clusters are separated by ; and sequences within clusters by :, e.g. 'a:b;c:d:e'
 | n_procs          |  Number of processes which were simultaneously running for this clusterpath.
 In practice, final output is usually only written for n_procs = 1

-To help visualize the clusters, you can tell it to print the most likely annotations for the final clusters with `--print-cluster-annotations`.
-If you specify both `--print-cluster-annotations` and `--outfname`, the annotations will be written to a file name generated from `--outfname` (which can be viewed as other annotations, with `view-annotations`).

 By default, this uses the most accurate and slowest method: hierarchical agglomeration with, first, hamming distance between naive sequences for distant clsuters, and full likelihood calculation for more similar clusters.
 Like most clustering algorithms, this scales rather closer than you'd like to quadratically than it does to linearly.
 We thus also have two faster and more approximate methods.